rajsingh-19/QuizApp/README.md

 # QuizApp
-An app for test your knowledge
+An app for test your knowledge.
+This app is made using Javascript logics ans third party API.